zchap40/electron-ostc/README.txt

 Samtec ICA-640-SGG				200-ICA640SGG (Mouser)

-Once the CPU is removed it should be installed into the socket on the OSTC marked '6502' (marked 'U1' on OSTC_v2) with the orientation notch facing away from the JTAG header.
+Once the CPU is removed it should be installed into the socket on the OSTC marked '6502' (marked 'U1' on OSTC_v2 and v3) with the orientation notch facing away from the JTAG header.
 Then, solder the recommended 40-pin socket into the CPU area (IC3) on the motherboard.
 Insert the OSTC into the socket, pushing firmly and making sure it is correctly aligned.

 If you want to externally control the CPU speed, a switch can be connected between pins 1 and 2 of SW1 on OSTC_v1.
-On OSTC_v3, a Molex Micro-Lock cable assembly can be attached to the 2-pin Micro-Lock header to connect an external switch to control hardware switch-in/out of the turbo card.
+On OSTC_v2, the same function is served via a Molex Micro-Lock cable assembly that can be attached to the 2-pin Micro-Lock header (X2).
+On OSTC_v3, the same Molex Micro-Lock connector controls hardware switch-in/out of the turbo card, instead of an emulated speed reduction.

 A Rockwell R65C02 rated 2MHz or faster can be fitted in place of the original NMOS 6502, to reduce heat build-up.
 WDC branded 65C02s will not work.